I. Proposal Review Process

 Typically the first deadline is about four weeks prior to the registrar’s deadline for inclusion in the course listing and the second deadline is about four weeks before the registrar’s deadline for inclusion in the course catalog.
-Particularly extensive or potentially ‘controversial’ proposals should be submitted before these deadlines to insure timely action.
+Particularly extensive or potentially ‘controversial’ proposals should be submitted before these deadlines to ensure timely action.
 The chair of CC should circulate the due dates to all department chairs at the beginning of each semester.

 Minutes of each preceding meeting should be circulated by the recorder to all committee members before the next meeting at which time the committee votes on approval.
-The approved minutes are circulated buy the chair to:
+The approved minutes are circulated by the chair to:

 - The academic dean

 - The Director of the Library for inclusion in the library reference file

 - The college community via posting to the curriculum committee web page

 The chair of the CC can approve all changes to course descriptions.
 However, if the chair of CC believes the proposed wording alters or impacts the goals or objectives of the course, then the proposed wording changes should come to the full CC for review.
 These changes will be reported to the committee and recorded in the minutes.
 Descriptions of courses should be accurate, brief, and clear.
 In general, descriptions should be limited to 60 words that describe the primary theme(s) of the course and any extraordinary requirements.
 The faculty member is responsible for contacting the records office staff to ensure that approved wording makes its way into all college documents.